roger-that-dev/nerd-athletic-blog/README.md

 - Images (locally served as well as externally) with captions
 - Auto-generated favicon
 - Script to generate syntax highlighting styles
+- In mobile mode nav bar links show as a burdger menu to avoid crowding with smaller viewports

 #### Technical Details